 What should you ask?

 Understanding how your NPS score compares against other schools is a bit tricky.
+Is a score of 22 good or bad?
 (Another potential reason to use an outside consultant), but Temkin Group publishes yearly statistics on industry NPS scores.
-If you find that your score is similar to a cable company (11) , you now understand that you have a challenge.
+If you find that your score is similar to a cable company which generally scores around -11, you now understand that you have a challenge.

 When should you conduct a school satisfaction survey?

-Now is generally the best time to conduct a school survey.
+Late winter is generally the best time to conduct a school survey.
 I always tell clients that the sweet spot is between Christmas Break and Spring Break.
-You want to give the new parents time to acclimate to the school and form an opinion, but don’t want it to be too late when parents are thinking about summer and the next school year.
+You want to give the new parents time to acclimate to the school and form an opinion, but you don’t want it to be too late when parents are thinking about summer and the next school year.

 What should you do with the results?